Onas07/Bank-Analysis-Project/ReadMe.md

 NUMBER OF PRODUCTS DISTRIBUTION BY TENURE

-RESULT:New customers (0years) own the lowest number of products(413),while customers with one and two years tenure

-own the highest number of products
+RESULT:New customers (0years) own the lowest number of products,while customers with one and two years tenure own the highest number of products

 ![](Images/relationship_between_tenure_and_number_of_products.png)